juanjo-ramos/react-native-workshop/README.md

 # Setup
 ## Repo and Dependencies
 1. You need [yarn](https://yarnpkg.com).
-If you want to cehck if you have it, run `yarn --version`.
+If you want to check if you have it, run `yarn --version`.
 If you have version 1.15 or above, you're good.
 If you don't, install yarn using homebrew running `brew install yarn` in your terminal window.
 If you don't have homebrew you can get it [here](https://brew.sh/).
+**Homebrew is a MAC only tool**, for Windows installations see the linked pages of each of the required components.
 2. You need [watchman](https://facebook.github.io/watchman/docs/install.html).
 If you don't have it, install it with `brew install watchman`.
 If you want to check whether or not you have it type `watchman -v`.
 If you have version 4.9.4 or above, you don't need to do anything.
 If you don't, upgrade it with `brew upgrade watchman`.
 3. You need [expo](https://expo.io/).
 Expo allows you to build, deploy and iterate on your React Native app very quickly.
 Install expo globbally using `yarn globall add expo-cli`.
 Run `expo --version` on your terminal window to ensure it installed correctly.
 You should see something like 1.1.0 (or the version you installed).